sumitmalik51/AIW-CAF-Methodology/01-Azure-security-center.md

     ![](images/125.png)

 1. Open the resource health pane by selecting the resource.
-Click on **labvm-DID**.
+Click on **JumpVM-DID**.
 Alternately. you can also right-click on any resource and select **view resource**.
 You may not see **view resource** directly due to different screen resolution, then you have to click on ellipse(...) and then select **view resource**.

     ![](images/defender8.png)

-1. On the resource health pane for **labvm-ODL**, review the virtual machine information alongside the recommendation list.
+1. On the resource health pane for **JumpVM-ODL**, review the virtual machine information alongside the recommendation list.

     ![](images/defender9.png)